pdc-quantum/isic-2024/README.md

   - Among the tried dataset curations, two options appeared better performing:

-    - "houseblend rep4" : the minority includes four replica of 2024 cases and all the cases of years 2018, 2019 and 2020.
+    - ["houseblend rep4"](https://github.com/pdc-quantum/isic-2024/blob/main/houseblend%20rep4%20densenet%20169%20training%20of%20zinneke%20picture): the minority includes four replica of 2024 cases and all the cases of years 2018, 2019 and 2020.
 The majority includes only year-2024 cases.
 The ratio minority/majority is 1 to 4.

     ![image](https://github.com/user-attachments/assets/a2da4086-7201-48a3-918a-b32a44fa47ce)

-    - "rep14" :  the minority includes fourteen replica of 2024 cases and all the cases of years 2018, 2019 and 2020.
+    - ["rep14"](httpsgithub.com/pdc-quantum/isic-2024/blob/main/rep14%20densenet%20169%20training%20of%20zinneke%20picture) :  the minority includes fourteen replica of 2024 cases and all the cases of years 2018, 2019 and 2020.
 The majority includes only year-2024 cases.
 The ratio minority/majority is 1 to 2.

 ![image](https://github.com/user-attachments/assets/8420c32d-94f1-4c80-bb45-34d46874d579)